-4.7.1 Outpatient Services: Surgery, Cardiac Rehabilitation, Dialysis, Infusion, Chemotherapy and Radiation Therapy, and Multidisciplinary Pain Management Programs
+4.7.1 Outpatient Services: Surgery, Cardiac Rehabilitation, Dialysis, Infusion, Chemotherapy and Radiation Therapy

-Benefits are provided as shown in the Benefit Summary and include Services at a Hospitalbased Outpatient Surgical Facility or an Ambulatory Surgery Center.
+Benefits are provided as shown in the Benefit Summary and include Services at a Hospital-based Outpatient Surgical Facility or an Ambulatory Surgery Center.
 See section 4.3.5 regarding injectable or infused medications received in a Provider's office.
-Covered Services include, but are not limited to, Services for invasive or non-invasive surgical procedure, outpatient cardiac rehabilitation, and regularly scheduled therapy such as dialysis, infusion (including infused medications), chemotherapy, inhalation therapy, radiation therapy, therapeutic procedures, and approved multidisciplinary pain management programs as ordered by your Qualified Practitioner.
+Covered Services include, but are not limited to, Services for invasive or non-invasive surgical procedure, outpatient cardiac rehabilitation, and regularly scheduled therapy such as dialysis, infusion (including infused medications), chemotherapy, inhalation therapy, radiation therapy, and therapeutic procedures as ordered by your Qualified Practitioner.
 The Plan may require that you obtain a second opinion for some procedures.
 If you do not obtain a second opinion when requested, Providence Health Plan will not Prior Authorize the Services.
 For additional information about Prior Authorization, see section 3.7.